Purchase Injection Grouting Products Online

 Q) I painted the basement floor but even though the floor seems dry, the paint keeps coming off.
 Why?
 Can you offer a solution?

 A) Try this.
 Tape a 4'X4' piece of plastic to the floor.
-If you see moisture under the plastic after several hours, you have a vapour transmission problem.
+If you see moisture under the plastic after 24 hours, you have a vapour transmission problem.
 It is likely there is no vapour barrier under the concrete to prevent it from moving right through the slab.
-Our method of "repair" is the installation of the DriCore sub-floor system.
-You can also try Permaquik or xypex type materials, but if you already painted the floor, these materials won't work.
+A method of "repair" is the installation of the DriCore™ sub-floor system.

 Q) My floor was poured too low and as a result it sits next to the footing.
 I constantly get moisture and leaks coming up through the floor and the joint between the two.
 What is your solution?